do-community/cloud_haiku/_haikus/Coding.md

 ---

 Coding is for fun<br>
-Being able to change the world<br>
+We're able to change the world<br>
 Having a great time<br>